iurnah/ruihan.org/docs/leetcode/stack/notes.md

       if needed.
 * To simplify the code, we can use sentinel values to eliminate redundent codes.

+### monotonic stack cheat sheet

+1. You can iterate the array both forward or backword, forward iteration is simpler.
+2. You can push the index to the stack or simly push the array value.
+Usually, when we need to meet index range constrain, we have to push the index to the stack.
+3. Be careful about the comparasion between the current value and the stack top, Make sure choose the correct operators ($>$ or $>=$, $<$ or $<=$).
+4. Sometimes you need to look more than the stack top, for example [Trapping Rain Water](#42.-trapping-rain-water).

 ## Problems

 ### 42. Trapping Rain Water

-Solution 1 monotonic Stack
+* Solution 1 monotonic Stack
-Solution 2 scan the tallest from left and tallest from right, then canculate.
+* Solution 2 scan the tallest from left and tallest from right, then canculate.

 === "C++ monotonic stack"